websecurity-quiz/websecurity-quiz.github.io/README.md

 It is heavily inspired by [Topeka Quiz](https://polymer-topeka.appspot.com/)

-This is an open source contribution by [RobinLinus - Security, Privacy & Blockchain Consulting](https://robinlinus.github.io).
+This is an open source contribution by [Nimiq: the browser-based Blockchain & Ecosystem](https://nimiq.com).